OyvindSabo/compendiums/01-introduction.md

 - Don't swap out of L2 cache (bring data into L2 cache in blocks).
 - Don't swap out of L1 cache.
 - Don't swap out of registers.

+**Cache memory mapping**
+- **Direct mapped cache** has each block mapped to exactly one cache memory location.
+Conceptually, direct mapped cache is like rows in a table with three columns: the data block or cache line that contains the actual data fetched and stored, a tag with all or part of the address of the data that was fetched, and a flag bit that shows the presence in the row entry of a valid bit of data.
+- **Fully associative cache** mapping is similar to direct mapping in structure but allows a block to be mapped to any cache location rather than to a prespecified cache memory location as is the case with direct mapping.
+- **Set associative cache** mapping can be viewed as a compromise between direct mapping and fully associative mapping in which each block is mapped to a subset of cache locations.
+It is sometimes called N-way set associative mapping, which provides for a location in main memory to be cached to any of "N" locations in the L1 cache.

 **Cache eviction**\
 When more than one line in memory can be mapped to several different locations